Trademark Hong Kong

 Requirements For Trademark Application in Hong Kong:

-1. Applicant’s name, address and nationality;
+1. Applicant’s name, address and nationality

-2. Representation of trademark;
+2. Representation of the trademark

-3. Classes and specifications of goods or services;
+3. Classes and specifications of goods or services